 Restrictions against horizontal railing that produces a “ladder effect” haven’t appeared in IRC since 2001, but many consumers are still concerned and confused about horizontal railing safety.

-Fortunately, in 2007, a report from the National Ornamental & Miscellaneous Metals Association (NOMMA)/ brought some clarity to the matter.
+National Ornamental & Miscellaneous Metals Association (NOMMA)/ brought some clarity to the matter.
 The sixty-plus page study revealed that young children who want to climb will use objects in their environment to do so no matter how the guard is constructed, making the culprit of falls around guard railings a little muddier.

 Ladder effect terminology has stayed out of code language for nearly two decades now, but you’re sure to encounter it in articles as you shop for railing systems for stairs and walkways.
 As always, it’s important to check your local code requirements to make sure your preferred railing design is up to code in your area.